Second generation of video game consoles

 In the history of video games, the second-generation era refers to computer and video games, video game consoles, and handheld video game consoles available from 1976 to 1992.
 Notable platforms of the second generation include the Fairchild Channel F, Atari 2600, Intellivision, Odyssey 2, and ColecoVision.
 The generation began in November 1976 with the release of the Fairchild Channel F. This was followed by the Atari 2600 in 1977, Magnavox Odyssey² in 1978, Intellivision in 1979 and then the Emerson Arcadia 2001, ColecoVision, Atari 5200, and Vectrex, all in 1982.
 By the end of the era, there were over 15 different consoles.
-It coincided with, and was partly fuelled by, the golden age of arcade video games.
+It coincided with, and was partly fueled by, the golden age of arcade video games.
+The generation also included the entry of handheld consoles, chiefly led by Nintendo’s foray into gaming led by the Blue Ocean philosophy of Gunpei Yokoi and the release of the Game & Watch in 1980.
 This peak era of popularity and innovation for the medium resulted in many games for second generation home consoles being ports of arcade games.
 Space Invaders, the first "killer app" arcade game to be ported, was released in 1980 for the Atari 2600, though earlier Atari-published arcade games were ported to the 2600 previously.'
 Coleco packaged Nintendo's Donkey Kong with the ColecoVision when it was released in August 1982.